splewis/csgo-multi-1v1/README.md

 You will need SMLib to compile, get it at http://www.sourcemodplugins.org/smlib/, I generally just add it to my sourcemod/scripting/include folder where sourcemod is installed.

 ### Maps
+I have a [workshop collectionn](http://steamcommunity.com/sharedfiles/filedetails/?id=249376192) of maps I use.
+Not all of the maps are finished though, so don't blindly use them all.

 Guidelines for making a multi-1v1 map:
 - Create 1 arena and test it well, and when are you happy copy it
 - Create at least 9 arenas, I'd recommend at least 12, however.
 Any more than 16 is probably overkill.
 - The players shouldn't be able to see each other on spawn
 - Each arena should have exactly 2 spawns - one for CT's and one for T's (this is a condition that may be relaxed in the future)
 - If you want to edit your map, it's easiest to delete all but 1 arena and re-copy them.
 Be warned this can cause issues with the game's lighting and clients may crash the first time they load the new map if they had downloaded the old one previously
+- You should avoid areas where it's easy for 1 player to hide; ideally they should have to cover multiple angles if they sit in one spot

 ### Using the statistics database